RonenTGreat/100-days-of-code/log2.md

 ### Day 18: 25th June

 **Today's Progress:** Today I created a program that simulates the behaviour of a coffee machine that takes in coins and then with the available resources (water, milk, coffee) creates a coffee for the user.

+### Day 19: 26th June

+**Today's Progress:** I started with Object Oriented Programming today, I also used some packages such as turtle and pretty table.